 Wood material can be recycled for a variety of uses.
 At 23 percent, it makes up the largest portion of C&D waste.
 There are two broad categories of wood:

 - Clean: Includes tree waste and “non-treated wood” consisting of dimensional lumber and pallets.
 Clean wood is used for animal bedding, landscaping material, and clean biomass fuel.

 - Mixed: Includes manufactured wood products such as plywood, painted wood, particle board and furniture.
 Treated or manufactured wood can be used for mixed biomass fuel provided the solid fuel boilers meet the permitting requirements and air pollution control equipment.

-Whether it’s a construction or a demolition project, there are several factors to consider before deciding on how to process the waste material, they include:
+Whether it’s a construction or a demolition project, there are several factors to consider before deciding on how to process the waste material:

 - Size and location of project